keboola/kds-team.processor-data-anonymization/README.md

 Data Anonymization Processor
 =============

 This processor enables you to anonymize specified columns of an input table.
+In the configuration you specify the method of anonymization and the tables and the respective columns you wish to anonymize.

 **Table of contents:**